ailabstw/FLaVor/examples/inference/docs/input_output_structure(tabular).md

 ### Parameters
 - `model_out`: np.ndarray

-   1D NumPy array with classification results, the output shape will be :
+   2D NumPy array with classification results in shape of (n, c), where n represents n instances and c is the number of classes.
+Here are some output examples:

    > binary classification: [[0], [1], [1], ...]
    >